Jaguar Mark X

-The Jaguar Mark X (Mark Ten), later renamed the Jaguar 420G, was British manufacturer Jaguar's top-of-the-range saloon car for a decade, from 1961 to 1970.
-The large, luxurious Mark X not only succeeded the Mark IX as the company's top saloon model, but radically broke with both its predecessor's styling and technology.
+The Jaguar Mark X (Mark Ten), later renamed the Jaguar 420G, is a large, luxury saloon car manufactured by British automaker Jaguar Cars between 1961 to 1970.
+It succeeded the Mark IX as the top of its range, but radically broke with both its predecessor's styling and technology.

-From an industrial design viewpoint, the slab-sided, but also somewhat 'fuselage' shaped, Mark Ten was a hallmark car for Jaguar by introducing the upright, often slightly forward leaning front fascia and grille, flanked by prominent quad round headlights.
-When Jaguar replaced its entire saloon range with a single new model in the late 1960s – the resulting XJ6 of 1968 used the Mark Ten as a template – albeit with a reduced size.
+From an industrial design viewpoint, the ponton-shaped Mark Ten was a hallmark car for Jaguar by introducing the upright, often slightly forward leaning front fascia and grille, flanked by prominent quad round headlights.
+When Jaguar replaced its entire saloon range with a more compact single new model in the late 1960s, the resulting XJ6 of 1968 used the Mark Ten as a template.